edawu11/Benchmark-RNA-Velocity/README.md

 *Note: In our benchmark study, we specifically focus on methods enhanced by chromatin accessibility and metabolic labeling.*

 ## 📂 Dataset Information
-The 26 preprocessed real-world datasets in AnnData (`.h5ad`) format will be available from XXX (link to be added).
+The 26 preprocessed real-world datasets in AnnData (`.h5ad`) format will be available from Zenodo (link to be added).
 Users can also download the datasets from the public links listed below, although additional upstream preprocessing may be required.

 | Data ID |  Dataset  | Access Method / Download Link |
 |:-------:|:----------|:------------------------------|